eauw/reactjs-start/README.md

 reactjs-start is a basic ReactJS-Startproject including browserify for bundling and http-server for development.

 ## First Steps
-Run `npm install` to get all dependencies.
+Clone this repository and run `npm install` to get all dependencies.

 ## Scripts
 ### build